LawCash Legal Dictionary

 - Deductible – The amount of money the insured person must pay toward an insurance claim.
 Once the deductible has been reached, the insurance company will cover the remainder of the allowable costs.

-- Deposition – Out-of-court question and answer session under oath; testimony given under oath, recorded in an authorized place outside of the courtroom and usually documented by a court reporter.
+- Deposition – Out-of-court question and answer session under oath; testimony given under oath, recorded in an authorized place outside of the courtroom and usually documented by a court stenographic or videographer reporter.
 The questions will be asked by the opposing attorney, with the party’s attorney present and able to object to improper questions; the purpose of a deposition is to have an official, sworn, written account for discovery purposes and to be used at trial if it occurs.
+In some jurisdictions a deposition is also referred to as an Examination Before Trial (EBT).
+A deposition can be taken of a party to the lawsuit or of a fact or expert witnesses.

 - Discovery – The legal process by which opposing parties obtain evidence from one another; in personal injury cases, discovery typically includes interviews, depositions, interrogatories (written questions), requests for documents and records, requests for plaintiff to receive a medical and/or neuropsychological exam, and requests for admissions.